-Included in property and equipment as of January 30, 2016 are assets held for sale in the amount of \$4.0 million.
-During fiscal 2015, 2014 and 2013, the Company realized gains on the disposal of property and equipment of \$12.6 million, \$6.4 million and \$0.6 million, respectively.
+Included in property and equipment as of January 28, 2017 are assets held for sale in the amount of \$4.0 million.
+During fiscal 2016, 2015 and 2014, the Company realized gains on the disposal of property and equipment of \$0.9 million, \$12.6 million and \$6.4 million, respectively.

-Depreciation expense on property and equipment was \$250 million, \$251 million and \$255 million for fiscal 2015, 2014 and 2013, respectively.
+Depreciation expense on property and equipment was \$244 million, \$250 million and \$251 million for fiscal 2016, 2015 and 2014, respectively.

 Long-Lived Assets-Impairment losses are required to be recorded on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amount.
 In the evaluation of the fair value and future benefits of long-lived assets, the Company performs an analysis of the anticipated undiscounted future net cash flows of the related long-lived assets.
 This analysis is performed at the store unit level.
 If the carrying value of the related asset exceeds the undiscounted cash flows, the carrying value is reduced to its fair value.
 Various factors including future sales growth and profit margins are included in this analysis.
-Management believes at this time that the carrying value and useful lives continue to be appropriate.
+Management believes at this time that the carrying values and useful lives continue to be appropriate.

-Other Assets-Other assets include the deferred charge related to the REIT Transaction of \$184.7 million and \$191.8 million at January 30, 2016 and January 31, 2015, respectively.
+Other Assets-Other assets include the deferred charge related to the REIT Transaction of \$179.8 million and \$184.7 million at January 28, 2017 and January 30, 2016, respectively.
 Other assets also include investments accounted for by the equity and cost methods.